hubidu/uiTestbook/BACKLOG.md

 - Print return values
 - Add an http client to run context
 - Keyboard Shortcut: Run selected cell with SHIFT + ENTER (see also other iPython keyboard shortcuts)
+- Try: Find element by point
+- BUG Run to selected is broken
+- Use simple react code editor

 # Doing

 # Backlog

+- Add keyboard shortcuts to add/delete cell
+- Highlight element under mouse
+- BUG Click on cell does not work correctly
 - When using SHIFT + Enter: Add a new cell at the end
 - When using SHIFT + Enter: Should not advance selection when there is an error
 - Use the browser history api for navigation